pcpmartins/video-quality-assessment/README.md

 It was implemented a simplified version of the method presented in ["Efficient Use of Local Edge Histogram Descriptor"](https://www.dcc.fc.up.pt/~mcoimbra/lectures/VC_1415/VC_1415_P8_LEH.pdf) where edge histograms MPEG-7 compliant features are extracted.
 We use a global and a local representation for edges, for the local one a support tool was used to split each frame by a 4x4 grid, resulting in 16 sub-images.
 Each one of this sub-image was convolved with 5 different oriented kernels (0-zero, 1-vertical, 2-horizontal, 3-45º, 4-135º, 5-non-directional) this process results in 16 local features representing the orientation of each sub-image.
 A global edge value is also computed alongside with the detected edges strength.

 #### Colour diversity

 Colour diversity is a property related to visual aesthetics.
 We count different groups of hues.
 On the hue histogram (computed from the H channel of HSV) we count any variation of hue bigger than a certain threshold.
+Practicaly, high scores from this feature points to videos with smooth gradients.

 #### Colourfulness